Songonge/Advent-of-SQL-2025/SQL-Advent-Challenge.md

 ```

 ## Day 11 Challenge
 At the winter market, Cindy Lou is browsing the clothing inventory and wants to find all items with "sweater" in their name.
-But the challenge is the color and item columns have inconsistent capitalization.
+But the challenge is that the color and item columns have inconsistent capitalization.
 Can you write a query to return only the sweater names and their cleaned-up colors.

 ### Tables
 * winter_clothing(item_id, item_name, color)